Tech | 05/07/2025

 Looking Ahead

-Our commitment remains to provide you with the most secure way to interact with the evolving Web3 ecosystem.
-The Pectra upgrade and our measured implementation of EIP-7702 reflect this commitment.
-We’re eager to see the innovative use cases that will emerge and will continue to prioritize the security of your Ledger devices every step of the way.
+Our commitment remains to provide you with the most secure way to interact with the evolving on-chain ecosystem.
+The Pectra upgrade and our measured implementation of its features reflect this commitment.
+We’re eager to see the innovative use cases that will emerge and will continue to prioritize security every step of the way.